risgk/digital-synth-pra32-u2/README.md

 ## Overview

-- 4-Voice Polyphonic Synthesizer for Raspberry Pi Pico 2/RP2350
+- **PRA32-U2** is a 4-Voice Polyphonic Synthesizer for Raspberry Pi Pico 2/RP2350
     - Built-in Chorus and Delay FX
     - Controlled by MIDI -- PRA32-U2 is a MIDI sound module
     - Having the function of writing the parameters to the user programs and the flash
     - PRA32-U2 is an upgraded model of PRA32-U (for Raspberry Pi Pico/RP2040), but some specifications differ
 - Modifiable with Arduino IDE and Arduino-Pico (by Earle F. Philhower, III)
 - An **I2S DAC** hardware (e.g. Pimoroni Pico Audio Pack) is required
+- Optional
+    - **[PRA32-U2/P](./README-PRA32-U2-P.md)** (PRA32-U2 with Panel) can also be configured by adding certain parts
+    - **[PRA32-U2/M](#pra32-u2-m-pra32-u2-multi-timbre-edition-optional)** (PRA32-U2 Multi-Timbre Edition) and **PRA32-U2/M/P** can also be configured
-- Prebuilt UF2 files ("bin")
+- Prebuilt UF2 files (in the "bin" directory)
-    - "Digital-Synth-PRA32-U2-Pimoroni-Pico-Audio-Pack.uf2" is for Raspberry Pi Pico and Pimoroni Pico Audio Pack
+    - PRA32-U2: "Digital-Synth-PRA32-U2-Pimoroni-Pico-Audio-Pack.uf2" is for Raspberry Pi Pico 2 and Pimoroni Pico Audio Pack
+    - PRA32-U2/M: "Digital-Synth-PRA32-U2-M-Pimoroni-Pico-Audio-Pack.uf2" is for Raspberry Pi Pico 2 and Pimoroni Pico Audio Pack

 ![PRA32-U2 (Pico Audio Pack)](./pra32-u2-pico-audio-pack.jpg)